Last Updated 18 April 2021.

 Influence of the Vikings

-As early as the ninth century, an Irish source calls the Hebrides the Innse Gall (Islands of the Foreigners).6 The locals call the Vikings: Gall-Ghaidheil (foreign Gaels, or Hiberno-Norse).
+As early as the ninth century, an Irish source calls the Hebrides the Innse Gall (Islands of the Foreigners).6 The locals call the Vikings: Gall-Ghaidheil (foreign Gaels, also called Norse-Gael).
 Other language evidence for the Vikings on Lewis is in the Norse place names.
 Some are still clear, or they have changed over time to Gaelic versions.
 No Norse place names predate the Viking Age.7 On Lewis, there are two known Viking sites: Bostadh and Barabhas.
 On the other islands are more sites such as Bornais on South Uist.8

 Archaeological evidence shows that Vikings built their own houses on Lewis.
 They did not live in the brochs or the typical roundhouses.
 Their houses are still visible and better known as the black houses.9 Other signs of the settlement are grave goods of Scandinavian origin.
 There is one tenth-century grave of a local woman, in particular, that has rich Norse grave goods.10 The evidence also shows that the Norse bring economic change to the island.
 The study of fish bones confirms that locals catch small fish in small boats.
 The Vikings venture further out to sea with larger ships and catch larger fish such as herring and cod.11 Last but not least, the outcome of the genetic research also shows that the locals on Lewis have traces of Scandinavian origin, but less than in the Orkneys and Iceland, for example.12